 On average, only 10 percent of your cat’s daily diet (at most) should come from sources outside of their nutritionally-balanced cat food.
-For example, eating celery as 10 percent of a cat’s diet would add up to approximately 1 tablespoon of celery per day would be considered a suitable serving.
+With that in mind, about 1 tablespoon of celery per day would be considered a suitable serving.

 When you are serving up celery as a special treat, you can leave it as a whole chunk or dice it up, depending on your cat’s preference.
 If you are offering celery as an enriching play option, leave it as a whole stalk for your cat to grab and chew.

-Celery juice is not harmful to cats in small quantities, and most cats do not drink much liquid since they are evolved from desert animals.
+Celery juice is not harmful to cats in small quantities.
 There are no specific guidelines about how much celery juice is too much for cats to drink, but pet parents should not offer more than about a tablespoon per day.
 As a natural diuretic, celery juice can trigger your cat to lose extra fluids.
 But as long as your cat has plenty of fresh water available at all times, they should be fine.

-Celery seed is often a part of Eastern medicine.
+Celery seeds are sometimes used therapeutically in Eastern medicine.
 Before giving your cat any herbal supplement, you should consult your veterinarian.
 Some herbal supplements contain high doses of compounds that may be harmful to your cat, depending on their medical history and conditions.

 As long as you follow these guidelines, you should be able to share the crunchy, yummy benefits of celery safely with your cat.